clszzyh/flexflow/README.md

   use Flexflow.Process, version: 1

-  ## Define a start node
+  ## Define a start event
-  intermediate_node Draft, kind: :start
+  event Draft, kind: :start
-  ## Define an end node with custom name
+  ## Define an end event with custom name
-  intermediate_node {Reviewed, "Already reviewed"}, kind: :end intermediate_node Canceled, kind: :end
+  event {Reviewed, "Already reviewed"}, kind: :end event Canceled, kind: :end
-  ## Define an intermediate node
+  ## Define an intermediate event
-  intermediate_node Inreview
+  event Inreview
-  intermediate_node Rejected
+  event Rejected

   ## Define a transition
   ## `a ~> b` is a shortcut of `{a, b}`